Garinish Island, Ilnacullin Italian Garden, Co Cork

 History

-The island’s modern story begins in 1910 when Belfast‑born merchant John Annan Bryce bought the property from the War Office.
-Bryce commissioned the celebrated architect‑garden designer Harold Peto to transform the rugged outcrop into a formal garden.
-Peto’s plan included an Italian garden with a sunken ornamental pool, a Grecian temple, a clock tower, and a series of winding walks framed by stone walls.
-Although a grand mansion was never built, the island’s built‑environment reflects Peto’s love of classical symmetry and romantic vistas.
+The island’s modern story begins in 1910 when Belfast‑born merchant and MP John Annan Bryce bought the barren outcrop from the War Office.
+Bryce commissioned the celebrated architect‑garden designer Harold Peto to transform the rugged rock into a formal garden.
+Between 1911 and 1914 more than a hundred men moved soil by boat, blasted rock, laid paths and erected the walled garden, clock tower, Italian casita and the iconic Martello tower.

 In 1953 Bryce’s son Roland bequeathed Garnish Island to the Irish nation.
 The Office of Public Works (OPW) has cared for the island ever since, preserving both the horticultural legacy and the historic Martello tower that crowns the highest point.
 The tower, erected in 1805 during the Napoleonic Wars, is unusual among Irish Martellos for its straight cylindrical shape rather than the typical splayed base.